 SSRP Commuter | $2,000 |

-Currently, there is no residential option for the Summer Science Research Program.
+Currently, there is no residential option for the Summer Research Program.
 Hofstra University reserves the right to alter the policy and schedule of charges without prior notice.
 These rates are subject to change.

 Eligibility